 The last weeks of the course will be devoted to revaluation activities.
-The student must recover each of the sections he/she has failed, whether it is the written tests (40%) or the work.
-The date of the written recovery tests, as well as the delivery of a new final delivery of the work, will be determinated by the examination calendar of the Faculty of Arts.
+The student must recover each of the sections that he/she have failed, whether they are the written tests (40%) and/or the final project (30%).
+The date of the written recovery tests, as well as the delivery of a new final project, will be the one established by the examination calendar of the Faculty of Arts (June 20, 2024).